 Generally, vulnerability mitigation is not a final step in the vulnerability management process.
 Vulnerability mitigation is much like a process where you buy time, or it acts as a temporary solution for remediating detected vulnerability.

-System admin/IT admin tends to mitigate vulnerability when they don’t find available patches or are required to mildly decrease the effect of attack surface exposure.
+System admin/IT admin tends to mitigate vulnerability when they don’t find available patches or are required to decrease the effect of attack surface exposure mildly.

-For example: In Oct 2022, two zero-day vulnerabilities were actively exploited in Microsoft Exchange servers.
+For example: In Oct 2022, two zero-day vulnerabilities were actively in exploitation in Microsoft Exchange servers.
 Due to the unavailability of patches, Microsoft provided its users with mitigation steps.
-But was advised to patch as soon as the patch was available.
+But was given the advice to patch as soon as the patch was available.

 Vulnerability Mitigation vs Vulnerability Remediation

 Consider a scenario where your organization has identified over 15,000 vulnerabilities.
-You have prioritized them based on their severity levels, and you see that not all vulnerabilities have patches.
+You have prioritized them based on their severity levels and see that not all vulnerabilities have patches.

 As a sysadmin addressing critical vulnerabilities first would be essential.
-All the critical vulnerabilities identified in your organization’s IT infrastructure should be remediated since they would be most highly exploited.
+All the critical vulnerabilities identifiying in your organization’s IT infrastructure should be remediated since they would be most highly exploited.

-A few vulnerabilities will not have a readily available patch; those patches will be given a temporary solution so they won’t be exploited in the wild.
-Once a patch is identified for that vulnerability, it should be deployed.
+A few vulnerabilities will not have a readily available patch.
+Therefore, those patches will be given a temporary solution so they are not in exploitation.
+Once a patch is in identification for that vulnerability, it should be in deployment.
+Deployment will be easier with a patch management software.

 What’s the best approach?

 Generally, mitigating should be an option when there are vulnerabilities without any available patch or if it’s a low priority.
-Once the patch is available, it is recommended to apply it.
+Once the patch is available, it is advisable to apply it.

 Conclusion